 The LGCS is committed to the best possible experience for players.
 To help each player improve and enjoy the game, we've established a preseason clinics program that offers additional expert instruction by professionals.

-The LGCS partners with Cutting Edge Softball (CES) to teach a wide variety of skills including fielding, throwing, pitching, hitting, catching, and new player skills development.
+The LGCS partners with Cutting Edge Softball (CES) to teach a wide variety of skills including fielding, throwing, pitching, hitting and catching.
 Clinics are also provided to coaches to improve their teaching methods, drills, coaching strategies, and game day preparation.
 There is no additional cost for clinics (except pitching clinics) as the expense is included in a player's league registration fee.
 Space is limited so complete your league registration early and then immediately sign up for clinics.

 Interested players that want to participate in clinics must register for our Spring rec league season using our online player registration system.
 Before completing the clinic registration please read the description and time commitment required for each clinic on the Clinics page.
 Make sure your player is age level appropriate and agrees to attend all sessions of the clinic.
 As space will be limited, any player missing a clinic is subject to being dropped and replaced.
 Reach our clinics coordinator via email email@example.com.